 Who Should Attend This Course

-Practice Executives, Administrators, and Practice Managers
+Practice Administrators and Managers

 You are the chief compliance officer in most private practices.
 In order to supervise the economic engine of the practice you must understand the business office operations.